AnyChart/docs.anychart.com/Quick_Start/Modules.md

 ## Builder

 Custom JavaScript Builder is designed for assembling a JavaScript file that contains only the features and chart types you are really going to use.
-You can also build a file that contains your [license key](Credits).

 - [Online Builder](https://anychart.com/download/products/#custom-build)

+To build a custom JavaScript binary, check modules you want to include in the build: specify the chart types you are going to create and add features and themes if you need them.
+Then press the green "Build" button at the bottom.

+You can also build a file that contains your license key.
+See the [Credits](Credits) article to learn more.

 ## Bundle